walopes/DataLogger_Turbina/README.md

-# DataLogger_Turbina
+# SolarPanel_DataLogger

-This file is a data logger program written in java.
+This code is a Data Logger written in Java, which stores data from solar panels and show them in graphs.